Truth time: Many of the best Christmas "specials" were only half a minute long!

 A bunch of wrapped Hershey's Kisses act as dancing bells to give us an instrumental version of We Wish You a Merry Christmas, and that odd performance remains to this day the cardinal sign that the holiday season has arrived.
 It just wouldn't be December without those dancing droplets of foil-wrapped chocolate.

-"Cool Spot" is the catchall name for any of those little red cartoon characters that you've seen in 7UP's older TV commercials, which pop right off the soda bottle labels with legs, arms and sunglasses.
+"Cool Spot" is the catchall name for any of those little red cartoon characters you've seen in 7UP's older TV commercials.
+They pop right off the soda bottle labels with legs, arms, and sunglasses.
 This mascot (or more accurately, army of mascots) proved popular enough to warrant everything from plush dolls to an honest-to-goodness Nintendo game.

 Call Santa's Hotline (1980s)